Administration of medication procedures

 • administer medication to any student in need in the case of emergency.

-Unless the student is to administer their own medicine, they are not to carry it.
+Unless the student is to administer their own medicine, they are not to carry it without a signed consent form.

 • The NSW Department of Education has a duty of care to take reasonable steps to keep students safe from foreseeable risk of harm while they attend school or engage in school related activities.
 The department meets its duty of care obligations through the actions of its staff.
 This includes the administration of an adrenaline injector and/or any other emergency care provided when a student has an episode of anaphylaxis at school or during school activities.